aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

 ## Test the solution

-Once an Association has been created it will trigger the first run.
+Once an association has been created it will trigger the first run.
 To ensure the solution has been deployed correctly we will perform a few checks.

 1. Navigate to **State Manager** in the AWS Systems Manager console
 2. Search for `SQLServerLicenseTracker-Association` and click on the corresponding **Association id**
 3. Select the **Execution history**
 4. Click on the first **Execution id**
-5. You should see a list of EC2 instances against which the Association was invoked as shown below.
+5. You should see a list of EC2 instances against which the association was invoked as shown below.
 Click on the **Output** for a few instances to see the execution details

 ![](images/association-result.png)